 - Conditions that compromise the immune system in general (such as HIV/AIDS)

-- Prolonged use of proton pump inhibitors, anti-spasmodic IBS medications, or antibiotics
+- Prolonged use of proton pump inhibitors (antacid medication), anti-spasmodic IBS medications, or antibiotics.

-There are a number of ways doctors can determine whether or not you have SIBO.
+There are several ways doctors can determine whether or not you have SIBO.
 Unfortunately, there's no fail-proof gold standard test to diagnose the condition.
 As a result, diagnosis can be a combination of testing and professional medical opinion.

-In most cases, a gastrointestinal doctor will observe or take note of your reported symptoms in addition to giving you either a glucose or lactulose breath test.
+In most cases, a gastroenterologist doctor or naturopathic doctor will observe or take note of your reported symptoms in addition to giving you a glucose or lactulose breath test (we recommend doing both along with a fructose breath test).

 These tests can generate false positives and false negatives.
 We recommend working with a professional to help you interpret your results and your symptoms.

-While a quick search online will reveal many diets that claim to cure SIBO naturally, the only way to completely eradicate the bacteria is to take some form of antibiotic.
+While a quick search online will reveal many diets that claim to cure SIBO naturally, the only way to completely eradicate the bacteria, and not just achieve symptom relief, is to take some form of antibiotic or antimicrobial.

 Effective treatment options come in both prescription and herbal forms.

-The powerful, yet targeted, antibiotic Rifaximin (genericname: xifaxan) has been shown in clinical trials to be extremely effective in treating most occurrences of SIBO.
+The powerful, yet targeted, antibiotic Rifaximin (generic name: xifaxan) has been shown in clinical trials to be extremely effective in treating most occurrences of hydrogen SIBO.
 (Grace 2013)

 This drug isn't without potential side effects, however.
 Some patients who take xifaxan report hives, diarrhea, and C. difficile infection, which then have to be treated after the initial course of antibiotics.